-(Amounts are expressed as Turkish Lira ("TL") unless otherwise stated.)
+(Amounts are expressed in Turkish Lira ("TL") based on purchasing power as of December 31, 2023, unless otherwise stated.)

 26. TAX ASSETS AND LIABILITIES (INCLUDING DEFERRED TAX ASSETS AND LIABILITIES (Continued)

 Deferred tax:

 The Group recognizes deferred tax assets and liabilities based upon temporary differences arising between the financial statements as reported for TFRS purposes and financial statements prepared in accordance with the tax legislation.
 These differences arise from the differences in accounting periods for the recognition of income and expenses in accordance with TFRS and tax legislation.